-In The Adventures of Robin Hood, the producers wanted a realistic look when people were killed by arrows.
-Instead of SFX or editing tricks, they just hired an expert archer to shoot extras wearing padding.
+In The Adventures of Robin Hood, the producers wanted a realistic look when arrows killed people.
+Instead of SFX or editing tricks, they hired an expert archer to shoot extras wearing padding.
 Extras were paid $150 each time they were shot.

 British Hero John Logie Bard invented color television in London’s West End.

-The Federal Food, Drug, and Cosmetic Act prohibits confectionery products which contain a “non-nutritive object”, unless the non-nutritive object has functional value.
-Essentially, the Act bans “the sale of any candy that has embedded in it a toy or trinket”
+The Federal Food, Drug, and Cosmetic Act prohibits confectionery products containing a “non-nutritive object” unless the object has functional value.
+Essentially, the Act bans “the sale of any candy that has embedded in it a toy or trinket.”

 After the real von Trapp family left Austria in 1938, the Nazis used their abandoned home as Heinrich Himmler’s headquarters.

 The BBC broadcast its first multi-episode television show, a crime drama called Telecrime, in 1938.
 After five episodes, the show went on a seven-year hiatus due to WWII and resumed in 1946, when the remaining 12 episodes were broadcast.